smartcontractkit/chainlink-testing-framework/config/README.md

 	// list of networks that should be used for testing SelectedNetworks []string            `toml:"selected_networks"`
-	// map of network name to RPC endpoints where key is network name and value is a list of RPC HTTP endpoints RpcHttpUrls      map[string][]string `toml:"RpcHttpUrls"`
+	// map of network name to RPC endpoints where key is network name and value is a list of RPC HTTP endpoints
+	// it doesn't matter if you use `arbitrum_sepolia` or `ARBITRUM_SEPOLIA` or even `arbitrum_SEPOLIA` as key
+	// as all keys will be uppercased when loading the Default config RpcHttpUrls      map[string][]string `toml:"RpcHttpUrls"`
 	// map of network name to RPC endpoints where key is network name and value is a list of RPC WS endpoints RpcWsUrls        map[string][]string `toml:"RpcWsUrls"`